adilansary/Selenium_DesktopAnyDo_Web_Automation/README.md

-#DesktopAnyDo_Website_Automation_Using_Page_object_Model
+# DesktopAnyDo Website Automation Using Page object Model

-#Technology used for Test
+## Project Summary
-* tool: Selenium
+This project is about Automation of DesktopAnyDo Website using selenium and testng.

-* Language: Java
+## Technology used:
-* Architecture: POM
+- tool: Selenium
-* Framework: TestNG
+- Language: Java
-* IDE: eclipse
+- Architecture: POM

-#Pre Requisites:
+- Framework: TestNG
-* Open/install Java JDK 8 version on your PC
+- IDE: eclipse

-* Install Maven on your PC
+## Pre requisites:
-* Install TestNG on your IDE
+- Open/install Java JDK 8 version on your PC
-* Install Eclipse/STS or any other IDE
+- Install Maven on your PC
-* Setup Java, Maven environment on your PC
+- Install TestNG on your IDE
-* Chrome driver match with your browser
+- Install Eclipse/STS or any other IDE

-#Requirements:
+- Setup Java, Maven environment on your PC
-* These steps are executed:
+- Chrome driver match with your browser

-* Open the Chrome browser
+## Steps that are executed in the project:

-* Maximize the browser window
+-Opens the Chrome browser

-* Go to Desktop.any.do Web Site
+-Maximize the browser window

-* CreateTask Method:
+-Goes to Desktop.any.do Web Site

-1. Click create task
+-CreateTask Method:

-2. Click on "i want to"
+-Click create task

-3. Type Task name
+-Click on "i want to"

-4. Click "Add Task"
+-Type Task name

-* Create task with notes and reminder:
+-Click "Add Task"

-1. Click create task
+-Create task with notes and reminder:

-2. Click on "i want to"
+-Click create task

-3. Type Task name
+-Click on "i want to"

-4. Click "Insert your notes"
+-Type Task name

-5. Type Notes name
+-Click "Insert your notes"

-6. On right side click "Next week"
+-Type Notes name

-7. Click "Add task"
+-On right side click "Next week"

-* Create sub task:
+-Click "Add task"

-1. On "My friday task" Click "Add a new subtask"
+-Create sub task:

-2. Type "Wake up early"
+-On "My friday task" Click "Add a new subtask"

-* Create list:
+-Type "Wake up early"

-1. On left side in list category click "+" button
+-Create list:

-2. Type list name
+-On left side in list category click "+" button

-* Add item on list:
+-Type list name

-1. Click "My Shopping List"
+-Add item on list:

-2. Down below click "Click to add task"
+-Click "My Shopping List"

-3. Type "T-shirt"
+-Down below click "Click to add task"

-4. Press enter
+-Type "T-shirt"

-5. Type "Pant"
+-Press enter

-6. Press enter
+-Type "Pant"

-7. Type "Mouse"
+-Press enter

-8. Type "KeyBoard"
+-Type "Mouse"

-* Change Theme:
+-Type "KeyBoard"

-1. on top right side click Settings
+-Change Theme:

-2. Click Theme
+-on top right side click Settings

-3. Select Dark
+-Click Theme

-5. Wait 5 Second
+-Select Dark

-6. Click Dark
+-Wait 5 Second

-* Check notification:
+-Click Dark

-1.On top right Click on notification
+-Check notification: 1.On top right Click on notification

-2. Click "updates"
+-Click "updates"

-* Add Selection Feature on list:
+-Add Selection Feature on list:

-1. Click "My Shopping List"
+-Click "My Shopping List"

-2. On list top side corner click "More options"
+-On list top side corner click "More options"

-3. Click "Multiple selection"
+-Click "Multiple selection"

-* Create Tag:
+-Create Tag:

-1. On bottom left side in Tag category click "+" button
+-On bottom left side in Tag category click "+" button

-2. Click "NO, THANKS"
+-Click "NO, THANKS"

-* Log out:
+-Log out:

-1. Click settings
+-Click settings

-2. Click My Profile
+-Click My Profile

-3. Click Sign out
+-Click Sign out

-* Then Close the browser
+-Then Close the browser

-#Run the script:
+## How to run:

-* Right Click to Project
+- Right Click to Project
-* Then select Run as TestNG
+- Then select Run as TestNG
-* Run the Test Case
+- Run the Test Case
-* Close the program
+- Close the program